dattt-cy/dattt-cy/README.md

 # Hey there👋, Welcome to my Github Profile

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=Hi!+I'm+Hoang+Van+Tan+Dat;Student+at+University+of+Science+and+Technology+-+UDN;Fullstack+Developer+in+progress;Love+Coding+%26+Learning;Open+Source+Contributor"/>

-<p>- 🎓 I'm **Hoang Van Tan Dat**, a Computer Science student at the **University of Science and Technology – The University of Danang**.
+- 🎓 I'm **Hoang Van Tan Dat**, a Computer Science student at the **University of Science and Technology – The University of Danang**.
-Passionate about coding, always eager to learn new technologies, and actively building projects in web and library development. 🚀</p>
+Passionate about coding, always eager to learn new technologies, and actively building projects in web and library development. 🚀

 <img src="https://user-images.githubusercontent.com/89788120/167628634-549d2bdd-609e-4275-85af-1e1974da64ca.gif" width="50%" align="right" />

 ## ⚡🙋‍♂️ About Me
 - 🔧 Currently working on **BEESOCIAL** – A social network using TypeScript, Next.js, Express.
 - 💡 Curious about Cloud, AI, and new web technologies.
-- 📖 Currently learning **React, Node.js, and Java**.
+- 📖 Currently learning **React, Node.js, and C#**.
 - ❄️ Looking to collaborate on Open Source Projects.
 - 📫 Reach me at: **victomblack1602@gmail.com**